 Why is My Furnace Blowing Cold Air Instead Of Heat?

 You’re inside your home, beginning to shiver as the temperature outside dips lower and lower.
-So you go to turn on your furnace, looking forward to that warm air.
+So you go to turn on your furnace, looking forward to your furnace blowing hot air.

 Instead, you’re greeted by the furnace deciding to blow cold air.
 That’s not right – so what’s going on?
 Do you need emergency furnace repair or Toronto furnace installation?
 Read ahead to find out!